 Students who choose this rotation as an elective will participate as a member of a very busy academic urological service at the University of Florida.
 Students will learn about the daily responsibilities of a urology resident, which include education of medical students and perioperative care of surgical patients.
 Students will attend all urology related conferences, assist in operating rooms and will see patients in clinic.
 Although the curriculum is flexible, students should prepare for cases and conferences as any other member of the team and will be held accountable as any team member would be.

-At the conclusion of the 4-week rotation, students will present a 15 minute slide presentation on some aspect of Urology in the didactic format to residents and faculty.
+At the conclusion of the 4-week rotation, students will present a 15-minute slide presentation on some aspect of Urology in the didactic format to residents and faculty.
 Students should choose a faculty mentor who will assist in the assimilation and delivery of this presentation.
 The presentation should be evidence-based, and articles from accredited journals should be referenced.
+Due to the interview season timeline, students who rotate from June through October will receive a letter of recommendation.
+Students who rotate outside of this window will not receive a letter of recommendation.

 In order to be an effective member of the medical team and ensure the best educational experience, students should review the basics of urology prior to the start of their externship.
 The National Medical Student Curriculum is an excellent reference and is available on the AUA website at www.auanet.org.